Why invest in volatility?

 Volatility investing should not be confused with volatility hedging.
 Just like you pay insurance premiums to protect your home against damage; market participants pay volatility premiums to protect against a market crash.
 Like insurance companies, short volatility investors can systematically harvest this premium.
 It is important to remember that insurance companies also make payouts after adverse events, and short volatility investors may experience similar drawdowns during spikes in volatility.

 Conversely, long volatility investors seek to profit during spikes in volatility.
 However, the mean reverting nature of the VIX Index may cause long volatility investors to quickly give up any gains.

 It is for this reason that volatility investing should only be viewed from a long term perspective and as a diversification to traditional portfolios.
 Like insurance companies, volatility investors shoulder risk in the short term to harvest returns over the long term.

 As the name implies, volatility returns can be volatile during times of market turmoil, and properly managing risk is key to a successful investment.
 Along with intensive analytical and technical analysis, here are a few key points to keep in mind:

 Volatility investing is not a get rich quick scheme.
 It is an asset class that offers an intriguing risk-return profile.
 Like any asset class, it should be thoughtfully placed in your asset allocation and outsourced to professionals if you are not constantly monitoring it.

-On top of a diversified asset allocation, diversifying your volatility investment across term structures, volatility products, volatility strategies, and geographies can help smooth returns and improve your risk adjusted retunes.
+On top of a diversified asset allocation, diversifying your volatility investment across volatility signals can help smooth returns and improve your risk adjusted returns.

-To keep Volatility Risk Premium and Futures Risk Premium in your favor, it is imperative to remain systematic, properly scale your exposure, and be willing to move into cash frequently and often.
+To keep Volatility Risk Premium and Futures Risk Premium in your favor, it is imperative to remain systematic, properly scale your exposure, and be willing to go long or short volatility frequently and often.